SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/subuser.md

 ---
-title: /subuser
+title: Subuser
-description: /subuser
+description: Subuser
 ---

-# subuser/
+# Subuser

+API path: `/subuser`.

 Contains API calls related to sub-users, that is, additional users who have access to your account and monitoring assets.
 Sub-users is convenient way for corporate clients to provide multiple employees, who have different roles and priveleges, with access to the monitoring system.